MichaelJSr/TTSCardMaker/README.md

 - If a creature has multiple of the same type/attribute and a field items’ effect can be stacked, then the effect is stacked per applicable type/attribute

 - "Counters" are unique per creature unless otherwise stated

+- If a healing item is used to deal DMG, it is instead treated as an attack item, and vice versa